-Lastly: put on the lid, move the valve to sealing, and select 25 minutes on manual mode.
+Step 3: Put on the lid, move the valve to sealing, and select 25 minutes on manual mode at high pressure.

 My ground beef is frozen in round cylinders, which means it can take a little longer to cook.
 If you find that your beef is still under temp, have no fear!
 Simply pressure cook another 5 minutes and take the temp again.
 It’s totally okay to run it for a few minutes longer.
 If you need to slice your ground beef in half at this point, that’s totally fine, too.

 Step 5: Remove the ground beef into a bowl using tongs.
 You’ll notice that it stayed together as a log/block and didn’t disintegrate.

 Step 6: Simply use a sturdy spoon or potato masher to break into chunks.

 And now you have fabulous ground beef!